Diamante-Smith/osticket-prereqs/README.md

 <br>
 <br>
 <p><strong> NOTE: Registration will require you to provide a path to "php-cgie.exe".
-Lead it to the PHP folder previously created and you will find the file "php-cgi"
+Lead it to the PHP folder previously created, and you will find the file "php-cgi"
 </strong></p>
 <br>
 <img width="700" alt="PHP path " src="https://imgur.com/Pewjk2r.png">